openmrs/openmrs-contrib-itsm-terraform/README.md

 ./build.rb
 ```

-# Notes
+# Guidelines
-For OpenMRS, we have used city names from Cameroon and Kenya for most of our server names.
+  - For OpenMRS, we have used city names from Cameroon and Kenya for most of our server names.
-Within Jetstream, all server names should be in the form ${OS_PROJECT_NAME}-servername by Jetstream convention.
+  - Within Jetstream, all server names should be in the form ${OS_PROJECT_NAME}-servername by Jetstream convention.
 More details on Jetstream can be found in <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Provider-Jetstream>.
+  - Check <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Migration-to-Jetstream> for more details on migration to terraform/jetstream.

 # Resources needed by Terraform
 Some resources are necessary to run terraform, so they were created manually: